AryanK05/ADOBE-Image-Classification-and-Artifact-Detection/README.md

 # ADOBE: Image Classification and Artifact Detection

 Welcome to the repository for **ADOBE: Image Classification and Artifact Detection**—a project designed to tackle one of today's most pressing challenges in digital media: distinguishing real images from AI-generated ones, and making the process transparent, robust, and explainable.
+This project was IIT Guwahati's official submission for Adobe Research's Mid-Prep Problem Statement at the Inter IIT Tech Meet 13.0

 ---
 <p align="center">